IvanColantoni/hairshading/readme.md

     float v[pMax + 1];
     static const float SqrtPiOver8 = 0.626657069f;

-Moreover, some general utility functions are defined for better a performance.
+Moreover, some general utility functions are defined for a better performance.

 There are a few quantities related to the directions ωo and ωi that are needed for evaluating the hair scattering model.
 Specifically, the sine and cosine of the angle θ that each direction makes with the plane perpendicular to the curve, and the angle φ in the azimuthal coordinate system.
-Incident light arriving at a hair may be scattered one more times before leaving the hair.
+Incident light arriving at a hair may be scattered one more time before leaving the hair.
 They used to denote the number of path segments it follows inside the hair before being scattered back out to air.
 For instance p= 0 corresponds to R (reflection), p= 1 is TT, for two transmissions p= 2 is TRT,p= 3 is TRRT, and so forth.

 ![alt text](geometry.png "Geometry Configuration")